samTime101/RemoteSave/README.md

 ### Todo

+- [x] Returns space data from latest modified to oldest modified
 - [ ] Add Download support for folder what shall download all its contents
 - [x] Copy functionality added
 - [x] add some sort of client side validator when empty text fields are subjected to submission